 9. Step in Prehistoric Footprints

 The Grand Junction area has a rich history with Dinosaurs.
 First, visit Dinosaur Journey Museum to get caught up on the amazing discoveries of this area.
 After checking out the fossils, skeletons, and working paleontology lab, it’s time to get up close and personal with the real thing.
 Explore Dinosaur Hill and Riggs Hill where bones of some of the largest dinosaurs ever discovered were found by Elmer Riggs himself.
-Next, check out the Fruita Paleo Area and Trail Through Time where you can see real dino bones still buried in the earth.
+Next, check out the Fruita Paleontological Area and Trail Through Time where you can see real dino bones still buried in the earth.

 11. Summit the Best Granite Climbing Outside of Yosemite Valley